makermoekoe/Picoclick-C3/README.md

 ### External button actuator

-The external button pin can be used for external switches, door sensors, reed sensors and motion sensors.
+The button pin can be used for external switches, door sensors, reed sensors and motion sensors.
-The button signal has to be tied to `+VBAT` to actuate a button press.
+The button signal has to be tied to `+VBAT` to actuate a button press of the Picoclick.

 <img src="docs/pc3_breakout_external_button.png" width="500px"></a>